-- You anticipate that the Index will appreciate moderately from the Starting Value to the Ending Value. - You accept that your investment may result in a loss, which could be significant, if the level of the Index decreases from the Starting Value to an Ending Value that is less than the Threshold Value. - You accept that the return on the LIRNs will not exceed the return represented by the Capped Value. - You are willing to forgo interest payments on the LIRNs, such as fixed or floating rate interest paid on traditional interest bearing debt securities. - You want exposure to the Index with no expectation of dividends or other benefits of owning the stocks included in the Index. - You are willing to accept that there is no assurance that the LIRNs will be listed or remain listed on NYSE Arca.
+- You anticipate that the level of the Index will increase moderately from the Starting Value to the Ending Value. - You accept that your investment will result in a loss, which could be significant, if the level of the Index decreases from the Starting Value to an Ending Value that is less than the Threshold Value - You accept that the return on the LIRNs will not exceed the return represented by the Capped Value. - You are willing to forgo interest payments on the LIRNs, such as fixed or floating rate interest paid on traditional interest bearing debt securities. - You seek exposure to the Index with no expectation of dividends or other benefits of owning the stocks included in the Index - You are willing to accept that there is no assurance that the LIRNs will be listed or remain listed on NYSE Arca.
 You understand that any listing does not ensure that a trading market will develop for the LIRNs or that there will be liquidity in any trading market.
-You understand that secondary market prices for the LIRNs, if any, will be affected by various factors, including our perceived creditworthiness.
+You understand that secondary market prices for the LIRNs, if any, will be affected by various factors, including our actual and perceived creditworthiness. - You are willing to make an investment, the payments on which depend on our creditworthiness, as the issuer of the LIRNs.